How Much Does It Cost to Sell a Home in Maricopa AZ?

 - Property tax proration.
 Closing right after a tax installment due date means the proration credit to the buyer is smaller.
 Closing right before a tax due date means a larger credit.
 The total tax bill does not change; only the allocation does.

 - HOA proration.
-Closing late in a paid-through period means less HOA refund.
+Closing late in a paid-through period results in a smaller HOA refund.
 Closing early in a billing period means more.

 - Mortgage payoff interest.
 Closing late in the month minimizes prepaid interest accrued through the payoff date.

 - Market timing.
 The Maricopa market has historically had stronger buyer demand in spring through early summer and softer demand in late summer through early winter.
-Listing in a stronger-demand market can lead to better pricing and fewer concessions.
+Listing in stronger demand can produce better pricing and fewer concessions.

 When to call a Maricopa listing professional

-The seller-side costs above are typical for a Maricopa, AZ resale.
+The seller-side costs listed above are typical for a resale in Maricopa, AZ.
 Several situations make a deeper conversation worthwhile before listing.

-- You owe close to or more than your home is likely to sell for, and you want to understand your options.
+- You owe close to, or more than, what your home is likely to sell for, and you want to understand your options.

-- You are considering selling a rental or investment property and want to understand depreciation recapture and capital gains implications before listing.
+- You are considering selling a rental or investment property and want to understand the depreciation recapture and capital gains implications before listing it.
+If you are still deciding whether to sell or keep it as a rental, see weighing a sale against becoming a landlord.

-- You inherited a home in Maricopa and need to understand the stepped-up basis and how it affects your net proceeds.
+- You inherited a Maricopa home and need to understand the stepped-up basis and how it affects what you net.

 - You are divorcing and need a net sheet at multiple price points to support negotiation.